torvalds/linux/Documentation/virt/kvm/api.rst

 structure with the 'nent' field indicating the number of entries in the variable-size array 'entries'.
 If the number of entries is too low to describe the cpu capabilities, an error (E2BIG) is returned.
-If the number is too high, the 'nent' field is adjusted and an error (ENOMEM) is returned.
+If the number is too high, the 'nent' field is adjusted and an error (EANALMEM) is returned.
 If the number is just right, the 'nent' field is adjusted to the number of valid entries in the 'entries' array, which is then filled.

-The entries returned are the set CPUID bits of the respective features which kvm emulates, as returned by the CPUID instruction, with unknown or unsupported feature bits cleared.
+The entries returned are the set CPUID bits of the respective features which kvm emulates, as returned by the CPUID instruction, with unkanalwn or unsupported feature bits cleared.

-Features like x2apic, for example, may not be present in the host cpu but are exposed by kvm in KVM_GET_SUPPORTED_CPUID because they can be emulated efficiently and thus not included here.
+Features like x2apic, for example, may analt be present in the host cpu but are exposed by kvm in KVM_GET_SUPPORTED_CPUID because they can be emulated efficiently and thus analt included here.

 The fields in each entry are defined as follows: